Philipose Mar Chrysostom Mar Thoma: Consecration

+As the activities of the Church expanded, the Sabha Pratinidhi Mandalam (Representative Assembly) of the Mar Thoma Syrian Church resolved to consecrate additional bishops, among whom was Rev. Philip Oommen.

-In 1950 the Church Mandalam [ Sabha Pratinidhi Mandalam ] (representative assembly) consecrated three bishops, including Philip Oommen.
-On 23 May 1953, Philip Oommen Ramban was consecrated as Philipose Mar Chrysostom Episcopa.
-During his tenure he was the president of the National Council of Churches, India and attended World Council of Churches at Evanston in 1954 and Uppsala in 1968.
-He also attended the Second Vatican Council.
+On 23 May 1953, Philip Oommen Ramban was consecrated to the episcopate and received the title Philipose Mar Chrysostom.

+During his episcopal ministry, he served as President of the National Council of Churches in India and actively participated in the international ecumenical movement.
+He attended the assemblies of the World Council of Churches held at Evanston, Illinois in 1954 and Uppsala in 1968.
+He also participated in sessions of the Second Vatican Council, reflecting his longstanding commitment to inter-church dialogue and ecumenical engagement.